 If you want to know what to buy in Morocco, this post has you covered!
 I love wandering a bazaar or a souq or a gift shop to find the best things to buy in Morocco as a memento of my trip, especially if it is a unique Morocco souvenir.
 Souvenirs are more than just things you bring home, they bring back memories of a time and a place and a culture.
-Bringing something home from Morocco might remind you of someone you met, or perhaps a meal you had, or a place you visited.
+Bringing something home from Morocco might remind you of someone you met, or perhaps a meal you had, or a place you visited on your Morocco Itinerary.

 I used to send myself home a postcard, but that was interrupted after a postcard from Jordan took 9 months to arrive in Canada!
 I have also been to a few places lately that do not have postcards on every corner, unlike the ABC shops scattered along Waikiki Beach in Oahu.
 I decided the best Morocco souvenirs should come home with me.

 Keep reading below to see what to buy in Morocco and find the best Moroccan souvenir for you!

 The Best Morocco Souvenirs to Buy on Your Trip